johnnyiller/johnnyiller.github.io/_posts/2015-3-14-api-insulation-via-timeout-retry.markdown

 categories: ruby retry timeout
 ---

-The following post is mostly code as I believe that the code and tests are self explanatory.
-The following code was written in an attempt to make API calls more resilient before failing.
-Basically the idea is that 3rd party API's can have intermittent network issues and in production you'd be better off re-trying your code once or twice before completely failing and having your users see a 503.
-Really whenever you are making a call over the nextwork, it's probably good to wrap your code in something like the following.
+The following post is mostly code, but hopefully is still easy to follow.
+The inspiration for this little utility is is that 3rd party API's can have intermittent network issues and in production you'd be better off re-trying your code once or twice before completely failing and having your users see a 503 or not receiving a notification or something similarly infuriating.
+Whenever you are making a call over the nextwork, it's probably good to wrap your code in something like the following.
 Tests are provided to help the user understand how to use the utility function.

 {% highlight ruby %}